TARGENE/TMLE.jl/docs/src/user_guide.md

 nothing # hide
 ```

-You should see that the logs are actually now telling you which nuisance parameters have been reused, i.e. all of them, only the targeting step needs to be done!
-This is because we already had nuisance estimators that matched our target parameter.
+You should see that the logs are actually now telling you which nuisance estimands have been reused, i.e. all of them, only the targeting step needs to be done!
+This is because we already had nuisance estimators that matched our target estimand.

 ### Scenario 2: Changing the target

-Let us now imagine that we are interested in another target: $Ynew$, we can say so by defining a new parameter and running the TMLE procedure using the cache:
+Let us now imagine that we are interested in another target: $Ynew$, we can say so by defining a new estimand and running the TMLE procedure using the cache:

 ```@example user-guide
 Ψ = ATE(